What is a JD Degree?

 Some of the courses a student can expect to take in a J.D. program are:

 Students may also expect some form of internship, externship, or practicum.
 It is the belief of most educational institutions that practical hands-on experience will enhance the classroom knowledge gained during the program.
-Once a student graduates, there will be continuing educational requirements in order to maintain their state license.
+Once a student graduates, there will be continuing education requirements in order to maintain their state license.